tomoya55/decorated_app_bar/README.md

 # Decorated App Bar

 TODO(tom): update description
-Love the material AppBar?
-Do you want to add more color to the appbar?
+Love the material DecoratedAppBar?
+Do you want to add more color to the DecoratedAppBar?
 Here's a DecoratedAppBar.

-It works just like the normal AppBar.
+It works just like the normal DecoratedAppBar.
 Also with actions, back buttons, titles.
-So it's just your normal AppBar, but with a twist!
+So it's just your normal DecoratedAppBar, but with a twist!

 ## Screenshots